mcneel/computeclient_js/docs/Intersection.rst

    :rtype: CurveIntersections
 .. js:function:: RhinoCompute.Intersection.curveSurface1(curve, curveDomain, surface, tolerance, overlapTolerance, multiple=false)

-   Intersects a (sub)curve and a surface.
+   Intersects a sub-curve and a surface.

    :param rhino3dm.Curve curve: Curve for intersection.
-   :param rhino3dm.Interval curveDomain: Domain of surbcurve to take into consideration for Intersections.
+   :param rhino3dm.Interval curveDomain: Domain of sub-curve to take into consideration for Intersections.
    :param rhino3dm.Surface surface: Surface for intersection.
    :param float tolerance: Intersection tolerance.
-If the curve approaches the surface to within tolerance, \
+If the curve approaches the surface to within tolerance, an intersection is assumed.
+   :param float overlapTolerance: The tolerance with which the curves are tested.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: A collection of intersection events.
+   :rtype: CurveIntersections
+.. js:function:: RhinoCompute.Intersection.curveSurfaceValidate1(curve, curveDomain, surface, tolerance, overlapTolerance, multiple=false)

+   Intersects a sub-curve and a surface.

+   :param rhino3dm.Curve curve: Curve for intersection.
+   :param rhino3dm.Interval curveDomain: Domain of sub-curve to take into consideration for Intersections.
+   :param rhino3dm.Surface surface: Surface for intersection.
-      an intersection is assumed.
+   :param float tolerance: Intersection tolerance.
+If the curve approaches the surface to within tolerance, an intersection is assumed.
    :param float overlapTolerance: The tolerance with which the curves are tested.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed